CS-212-Fall-2023/hw4/README.md

 For this assignment, you should
 - read and write formal notation
 - recall the definition of P and NP
+- recall the definition of conjunctive normal form
 - recall the definition of satisfiability
 - prove that a language is in P or NP
 - argue about proof techniques